happyharrycn/actionformer_release/README.md

 # Localizing Moments of Actions with Transformers

 ## Introduction
-This code repo implements Actionformer, our Transformer-based model for temporal action localization --- detecting the onsets and offsets of action instances and recognizing their action categories.
+This code repo implements Actionformer, one of the first Transformer-based model for temporal action localization --- detecting the onsets and offsets of action instances and recognizing their action categories.
 Without bells and whistles, ActionFormer achieves 65.6% mAP at tIoU=0.5 on THUMOS14, outperforming the best prior model by 8.7 absolute percentage points and crossing the 60% mAP for the first time.
 Further, ActionFormer demonstrates strong results on ActivityNet 1.3 (36.0% average mAP) and the more challenging EPIC-Kitchens 100 (+13.5% average mAP over prior works).
+We invite our readers to try out the code.

 ## Overview
 The structure of this code repo is heavily inspired by Detectron2.
 Some of the main components are